bzztbomb/three_js_gpu_picking/README.md

   });
 ```

+This should happen pretty much directly after `renderer.render` is called.
+Depending on how complicated your render loop is, you may need to store the
+picking coordinates of `onMouseUp` in a variable and then process the pick in your render call.
+There's an example of this [here](https://github.com/bzztbomb/three_js_outline/blob/trunk/example/src/index.ts#L107)

 ### Custom shaders

 If you have an object that requires a custom material for picking (due to vertex animation or you want alpha support).
 Set a `pickingMaterial` property on it and the `GPUPicker` will use it.